-The creator may appeal the ownership determination made by the VP for Research - main campus or the VP for Research - HSC to the Provost or Executive Vice President for Health Sciences (based on the department of the creator(s)) by written request to the Provost or Executive Vice President for Health Sciences within ten (10) UNM business days of receiving notice of the ownership determination.
-The Provost/EVP HSC will meet with all interested persons.
-Within sixty (60) calendar days of receiving the creator's written request, the Provost/EVP HSC will make a final decision.
+The creator may appeal the ownership determination made by the VP for Research or the HSC VP for Research to the Provost or EVPHS (based on the department of the creator(s)) by written request to the Provost or EVPHS within ten (10) UNM business days of receiving notice of the ownership determination.
+The Provost/EVPHS will meet with all interested persons.
+Within sixty (60) calendar days of receiving the creator's written request, the Provost/EVPHS will make a final decision.